-FINANCIAL STATEMENTS Unmodified Type of auditor's report issued: Internal control over financial reporting: $\boxtimes$ Material weakness(es) identified?
-Yes No Significant deficiencies identified that are not considered to be material weaknesses?
-Yes $\boxtimes$ None reported Noncompliance material to financial statements noted?
-Yes $\square$ No SECTION II - FINANCIAL STATEMENT FINDINGS
+FINANCIAL STATEMENTS Unmodified Type of auditor's report issued: Internal control over financial reporting: Material weakness(es) identified?
+Yes \boxtimes No Significant deficiencies identified that are not considered to be material weaknesses? \boxtimes None reported Yes Noncompliance material to financial statements noted?
+Yes X No FEDERAL AWARDS Under the guidelines of federal Uniform Guidance, a Single Audit was not required due to expenditures of federal awards being less than \$750,000.
+SECTION II - FINANCIAL STATEMENT FINDINGS Findings Related to Financial Statements Which are Required to be Reported in Accordance with

-Findings Related to Financial Statements Which are Required to be Reported in Accordance with Government Auditing Standards:
+Government Auditing Standards:

-No findings or questioned costs were required to be reported in accordance with Government Auditing Standards for the year ended September 30, 2015 and 2014.
+No findings or questioned costs were required to be reported in accordance with Government Auditing Standards for the years ended September 30, 2016 and 2015.